-If the STMS cannot resolve the matter, the issue must be referred to the TMC or RCA for a decision.
+If the matter cannot be resolved the issue must be referred to the TMC or RCA for a decision.

-A5.8.4

-Responsibilities of STMS on level LV and level 1 roads
+A5.8.4 Responsibilities of STMS on level LV and level 1 roads

 On level LV and level 1 roads the STMS may undertake other worker roles in addition to their STMS duties.
 The STMS role must take priority.